MFernstrom/nom/README.md

 ### Deploying to Heroku
 Heroku deployment is simple.

+* Create a new app in your Heroku account
+* Log into Heroku CLI on your computer (Otherwise Nom can't use Heroku)
-Just create a new app in your Heroku account, make sure you have Heroku CLI set up and have logged into it, then add a [Heroku] section to the nomolicious.ini file in the project directory:
+* Enter the name of your app when creating the local project with `Nom -c` or add a [Heroku] section to the nomolicious.ini file in the project directory:

 ```
 [Heroku]